xSiavAx/YT-Playlist-Creator/README.md

 If you want to setup your own playlist name – edit `main.py`.

 # FAQ
-Q: Why there are so many TYPOs and Grammar misstackes.
+Q: Why there are so many TYPOs and Grammar misstackes?

 A: London is the capital of Great Britain.